 This Plan is all about how development can make the National Park a great place to Live, Invest, Visit and Experience.
-This section provides an overview of the Plan and a brief summary of its preparation.
+This section provides an overview of the Plan, its preparation and the consultation.

 1.1 What is this Plan and what does it do?